IOGS-LEnsE-training/nucleo-basics/docs/source/contents/gen_mbed_keil.rst

 #. **Standard Template Library (STL)**: C++ includes a rich standard library, including containers (like vectors, arrays, and maps), algorithms, and utilities.
 Although the standard library may not always be suitable for resource-constrained microcontrollers, parts of it can still be utilized depending on the microcontroller's capabilities.
 #. **Portability**: C++ code written for microcontrollers can be highly portable across different platforms, provided that the code doesn't rely on platform-specific features or hardware-dependent optimizations.
 #. **Toolchain Support**: Many modern microcontroller development toolchains, including compilers and IDEs, provide support for C++ development.
-This includes popular microcontroller families such as ARM Cortex-M series, AVR, PIC, and others.
+This includes popular microcontroller families such as ARM® Cortex-M® series, AVR, PIC, and others.

 .. caution::